Affapple/A4S_Project/A4S_metric_tests/README.md

 - `analysis.ipynb`: Notebooke where we analyse the obtained results

 Both `Lipschitz.py` and `model.py` are auxiliary files where I defined the metric, for testing purposes and not for grading purposes, and the model, respectively.

+# How to run

+Firstly you have to get the trained model and its datasets, refer to `train.ipynb` and `test_dataset.ipynb` and copy the generated files to the mentioned directory.\
+Then you have to run the script to run the tests of the project, run `./tests/run_metrics_test.sh`.\
+If it fails for lack of permissions, add the permission to execute to the file: `chmod +x ./tests/run_metrics_test.sh`.
+  - **Note**: the tests will return warnings when running them, I believe they can be safely ignored, however I chose to not supress them in case they aren't.

+Now you should have the files necessary to run `analysis.ipynb` to analyse the results, refer to that file.